 If you aren’t sure what trading level you’d meet or how much risk you’re willing to take on, it may be time to talk to a financial professional.
 They can help you figure out those details and weigh the benefits and risks of put options against similar alternatives.

 - Do put options belong in your portfolio?
 A financial advisor can help you figure that out.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
+Get started now.

 - If you’re more optimistic in nature, there are always call options.
 A call option allows an investor purchase a stock, bond, commodity or other security at a certain price, within a specific time frame.
 If the price of your investment increases, your gains could multiply.
 However, if the price drops, you could lose money.